 The financial statements are prepared in sterling, which is the functional currency of the company.
-Monetary amounts in these financial statements are rounded to the nearest £.
+Monetary amounts in these financial statements are rounded to the nearest $\mathfrak{L}$ .

-The financial statements have been prepared under the historical cost convention.
+The Financial Statements are prepared on the going concern basis, under the historical cost convention.
 The principal accounting policies adopted are set out below.